SENSE Learning - Safer Recruitment and Selection Policy

 Making an offer

-Offers will be sent via email from the Recruitment Team.
-All offers are conditional to the completion of categories set out in the Safer Recruitment guidance such as providing full work history or employment gaps, references totalling the past 6 years without mitigating issues such as gross misconduct dismissal and honest representation throughout the recruitment process.
+Offers will be sent via email from the Recruitment team.
+All offers are conditional to the completion of categories set out in the Safer Recruitment guidance such as providing full work history or employment gaps, references totalling the past 2 years without mitigating issues such as gross misconduct dismissal and honest representation throughout the recruitment process.
 All candidates will be treated with respect and courtesy, aiming to ensure that the candidate experience is positive, irrespective of the outcome.

 Withdrawing an offer